Canadians reflect on Princess Diana | KitchenerPost.ca

 "She was quite relaxed...not flashy," Morrison says.
 "She was quiet, reserved and thoughtful."

 Among some 45 people present at the museum that day were family members and friends who had lost a loved one to AIDS.
-When stopping at the quilt to ask questions, Diana listened to their stories with purpose, Morrison says.
+When stopping to ask questions, Diana listened to their stories with purpose, Morrison says.

 "(Diana) was gracious ... and engaged," she says.
 "She looks at you in the eye."